 When you start a debugger session, the Debug tool window appears.
-This window is used for controlling the debugger session, displaying and analyzing the program data (frames, variables, and so on), and performing various debugger actions.
+Use this window to control the debugger session, display and analyze the program data (frames, variables, and so on), and perform various debugger actions.

 This is a brief overview of the Debug tool window.
 For general instructions on using tool windows, refer to Tool windows.

 The available debug sessions are separated into tabs in the top part of the Debug tool window.

 If you enable Services window for specific run/debug configurations, the entire view of the Debug window will be displayed inside the Services window when you debug any of these configurations.

 All the information like inline variable values and execution point is shown for the selected session tab.
 This is important if you are running several debug sessions in parallel that use the same code.

 Debug tool window shows the following tabs for each session:

 Frames: lets you navigate in call stacks of the threads.